-In the event that nurses can be granted both Christmas and New Year's Day off the most senior nurse, on a rotating basis, who has requested these days off shall be given the opportunity to take both off.
+In the event that the employees can be granted both Christmas and New Year's Day off the most senior employee, on a rotating basis, who has requested these days off shall be given the opportunity to be scheduled both off.

-For those employees who have been granted time off at Christmas, the Employer will endeavour to provide Christmas Eve, Christmas Day and Boxing Day off.
-For those employees who have been granted time off at New Year's, the Employer will endeavour to provide New Year's Eve and New Year's Day off.
+For those employees who have been granted time off at Christmas, the Employer will provide Christmas Eve, Christmas Day and Boxing Day off.
+For those employees who have been granted time off at New Year's, the Employer will provide New Year's Eve and New Year's Day off.

-In the event of conflict, bargaining unit seniority shall be the decisive factor.
-Written requests for this time off must be received by the Director of Resident Care by November 1.
+In the event of conflict, Bargaining Unit seniority shall be the decisive factor.
+Written requests for this time off must be received by the Director of Care by November 1.
 Christmas and New Years' time off shall be posted by November 15.

-Regular scheduling may be waived from the 15th of December to the 15th of January in order to accommodate the employees during this period.
+Regular scheduling may be waived from the 15 of December to the 5 of January in order to accommodate the employees during this period.